-This year I’m celebrating Chinese New Year with a dinner for friends and family at Capital Seafood in Arcadia.
+I typically celebrate Lunar New Year with a dinner for friends and family at Capital Seafood in Arcadia, but this year I am hosting lunch for my guests..
 Capital Seafood is one of the dim sum and Chinese food staples in Southern California, and it’s one of my favorite venues for an Asian-style banquet.

-I worked with owner Stephanie Lee to create a menu that includes dim sum appetizers, Crab Meat Maw Soup, Honey Walnut Shrimp, House Special Live Lobster, Chef’s Special Stir-Fried Angus Short Ribs, Deep Fried Sole with Sweet Chile Sauce, Crispy Chicken with Minced Garlic, Pea Leaves with Garlic, and Dried Scallop & Egg White Fried Rice.
-For dessert, the restaurant is preparing Osmanthus Sesame Mochi in Sweet Wine.
+I work with owner Stephanie Lee to create a menu that includes dim sum appetizers like Crab Meat Maw Soup, Honey Walnut Shrimp, House Special Live Lobster, Chef’s Special Stir-Fried Angus Short Ribs, Deep Fried Sole with Sweet Chile Sauce, Crispy Chicken with Minced Garlic, Pea Leaves with Garlic, and Dried Scallop & Egg White Fried Rice.
+For dessert, the restaurant usually prepares Osmanthus Sesame Mochi in Sweet Wine.
 Yummy!

-Capital Seafood also made artisanal tikoy, those wonderful sticky glutinous rice cakes along with daikon radish cakes.
-I requested long life noodles with chicken, too.
+Capital Seafood also makes artisanal tikoy, those wonderful sticky glutinous rice cakes along with daikon radish cakes.
+I also request long life noodles with chicken.
 It’s a dish eaten more often on birthdays than the New Year, but I like the symbolism of long life and health.
-Stephanie agreed to make the noodles for me with lobster sauce instead of the brown sauce they normally come tossed in.
+Stephanie usually makes the noodles for me with lobster sauce instead of the brown sauce they normally come tossed in.
 I like it better that way.

 In the first five days of the Lunar New Year, people eat long noodles to symbolize long life.
 On the 15th and final day of the Lunar New Year, round dumplings shaped like the full moon were shared as a sign of the family unit and of perfection.